Strong African American Families Program (SAAF)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to determine whether the Strong African American Families Program (SAAF), a 7-week family skills training designed to deter alcohol use, also prevented conduct problems.
-Randomization occurred at the county level and participant level.
-Eight county-units were randomly assigned to either the control or the SAAF condition, four per condition.
-Additionally, participants and their primary caregivers were randomly selected from public school lists of fifth-grade students and randomly assigned to the intervention or SAAF condition.
+The study used the same sample as Brody et al. (2004).
+The purpose of the study was to determine whether the Strong African American Families Program (SAAF), a 7-week family skills training designed to deter alcohol use, also prevented conduct problems.
+Randomization occurred at the county level.
+Participants were eight county-units randomly assigned to either the control or the SAAF condition.
 Measures utilized include the National Youth Survey, Humphrey’s Self-Control Inventory, Racial Socialization Scale, and the Rosenberg Self-Esteem Measure.
 Results indicate that compared with adolescents in the control condition, fewer youth in the SAAF group increased their involvement in conduct problems over time.
-Limitations include reliance on self-reported measures, male caregivers rarely participated in the program (even though they were invited to do so), and results may not be generalizable to rural African American families in other geographic regions or from dissimilar socioeconomic backgrounds.
+Limitations include the reliance on self-reported measures, male caregivers rarely participated in the program (even though they were invited to do so), and results may not be generalizable to rural African American families in other geographic regions or from dissimilar socioeconomic backgrounds.

 Length of controlled postintervention follow-up: 1 year, 5 months.